maciekolejnik/webppl-cognitive-agents/READMEQEST.md

 bash examples/tipping/inferFromGeneratedData inferFromGenerated15rounds.txt 15 10
 ```

-This will likely take a while, possibly more than 10 minutes.
+This will likely take a while, especially the last command (1-2 hours).
+Each command processes ten files and prints its progress to the user which
+should give one an idea of how long exactly it should take.
 It will save the results of inference to the above files and it is important
 to use these exact filenames as they are hardcoded in the evaluation script
 (see below, it's not an ideal solution but it works...).